 Our approach in SoloJam is to allow for a group of participants with little or no musical training to come together and behave as a "band" of musicians, wherein, they play their respective solos in turn.
 Thus, the responsibility of playing solos circulates around the band and continues to do so until an indefinite period.
-To solve the problem of co-ordinating the circulation of responsibility of playing these solos autonomously and effectively, we propose an approach inspired by the Economic Sciences.
+To solve the problem of co-ordinating the circulation of responsibility of playing these solos autonomously and effectively, we propose an approach inspired by the economic sciences, in particular markets.
 Specifically, we borrow the concepts of auctions and utility to address the problem.
-Our investigation shows that auctions do indeed help decentralised, thus autonomous, circulation of solos within the group.
+Our investigation shows that trading the responsibility of being the soloist via auctions does indeed help decentralised, thus autonomous, circulation of solos within the group.
 In addition, a careful consideration of the utility function helps participants produce coherent musical output.

-We start by introducing the musical scenario that we refer to as SoloJam in Section 2, specifying the issue with participating within it.
-We then describe our proposed Economics inspired approach to tackling the issue, and the implementation details for the same, in Section 3.
+We start by introducing the interactive musical scenario that we refer to as SoloJam in Section 2, specifying the issue with enabling participation within it.
+We then describe our proposed market-based approach to tackling the issue, and the implementation details for the same, in Section 3.
 Section 4 then looks at the application of the approach within SoloJam, investigating the approach for its effectiveness in enabling participation by artificial agents (who simulate participants with little or no musical training) and human users.
+This section also discusses typical modes of communication in bands in relation to SoloJam.
+This is followed by a discussion on the flexibility offered by SoloJam.
+We conclude in Section 5.